webmaven/btweeted/README.rst

 Requirements
 ============

-The following are the requirements that were given for development of the app:
+The following are the requirements that were given for development of the app

 * A requirements file so that others can install your site easily
 * A readme file describing your site, how to set it up, and how to use it.
 * A django site

   * An app with:

     * A model of phrases to search for.
 This model has:

       * The phrase
       * The the number of times the phrase was searched for from the app.
       * The datetime of the last search for the phrase.
     * A form to enter the search phrase.
     * Views to search for the phrase and view a list of search results.
     * A twitter client used to fetch the results from the search.
 If you choose to use an open-source Python Twitter library, you must still wrap that library in a client module for separation of concerns from views.
     * Automated unit tests to prove your app works as desired
     * All text displayed to the user must be translated

 I extended the requirements a bit: